 For example, with the dumbbell bench press, the pectoral muscles are dealing with most of the resistance.
-However, the exercise is also heavily targeting your triceps, biceps and anterior deltoids in the role as fixators and synergists.
+However, the exercise also heavily targets your triceps, biceps, and anterior deltoids in the role of fixators and synergists.
 This recruitment of both major and supporting muscles at once will result in a much more balanced muscular distribution.

 3. Better Strength Progression